johnoro/web-demo/README.md

 ---

-## Todo:
+## Potential extras to add:

-- Finish/flesh out entertainment page
+- flesh out entertainment page functionality (by adding a player and specific dragons)